michaelsauter/crane/README.md

 Of course, you will need to have Docker (>= 0.8) installed on your system.
 I generally recommend to do this on Ubuntu, but if you are on OS X, you can also try [docker-osx](https://github.com/noplay/docker-osx). [boot2docker](https://github.com/boot2docker/boot2docker) is nice, but unfortunately, it does not support bind-mounting volumes yet.

 ## Usage
-**Please note that this readme, refers to the current master.
+**Please note that this readme refers to the current master.
 Have a look at the latest tag for a readme for the latest release.**

 Crane is a very light wrapper around the Docker commands.
 This means that most commands just call the corresponding Docker commands, but for all targeted containers.
 Additionally, there are a few special commands.